Tag: life

 • Kingdoms of the Radio: Enrique Bravocado 3 [ficção]

-That must have been some really good coke.
-It what seemed like no time at all, Zongo and I had hacked our way through the heavy stuff and were starting to see moonlight coming through the other side.
+That must have been some really good speed.
+It what seemed like no time at all, Zongo and I had hacked our way through the brambles and were starting to see moonlight coming through the other side.
+The night was dead quiet except for the hypnotic crashing of surf somewhere far in the distance.

-The night was dead quiet except for what I took for the hypnotic crashing of the surf somewhere far in the distance.
-I was the first to break through the undergrowth and distinctly heard the sound of a bullet being chambered.
+I was the first to break through the undergrowth and heard the distinct sound of a bullet being chambered.
 Once you’ve been on the wrong side of that sound, you never forget it.
 I stopped cold.
-Zongo, clueless to the situation, blundered right into me knocking us both out into the open.
+Zongo, clueless to the situation, blundered right into me, knocking us both out into the open.

 My mind reeled as it took in the scene of the biggest Moon I had ever seen silhouetting a Victorian mansion and a helicopter with a surfboard lashed to the bottom of it.